AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirNav benchmark

-The results are summarized in Figure~\ref{fig:data_analysis} (f).
-AirNav achieves the highest naturalness score (3.75), significantly outperforming all other benchmarks.
-This gap indicates that instructions in AirNav more closely resemble natural language requests from real users, rather than relying on templated formulations or decomposed action sequences.
-In Appendix~\ref{app:case_study_instruction_naturalness}, we present a case-study analysis of instructions from different datasets.
+\paragraph{Instruction Naturalness Analysis.} To quantitatively evaluate instruction naturalness, we conduct an LLM-based automated assessment, sampling 2,000 instructions per dataset and scoring them on a 5-point scale using GPT-4o; evaluation details and the scoring prompt are provided in Appendix~\ref{app:prompt_naturalness_evaluation}.
+To validate the reliability of this evaluation, we further conduct a human annotation study, achieving a Krippendorff's $\alpha$ of 0.70 (inter-annotator agreement) and a Spearman's $\rho$ of 0.74 (human--LLM correlation), confirming strong consistency with human judgments (see Appendix~\ref{app:human_annotation}).
+As shown in Figure~\ref{fig:data_analysis} (f), AirNav achieves the highest naturalness score (3.75), significantly outperforming all other benchmarks, indicating that its instructions more closely resemble natural language requests from real users rather than templated formulations.
+A case-study comparison of instructions from different datasets is provided in Appendix~\ref{app:case_study_instruction_naturalness}.